cofyc/dnscrypt-wrapper/README.md

 secret key is compromised.
 Make sure that `secret.key` is securely stored and backuped.

+If you forgot to save your provider public key fingerprint:

+    $ dnscrypt-wrapper --show-provider-publickey-fingerprint --provider-publickey-file <your-publickey-file>

+This will print it out.

 2) Generate a time-limited secret key, which will be used to encrypt and authenticate DNS queries.
 Also generate a certificate for it: